aws/amazon-ecs-agent/agent/functional_tests/README.md

   `iptables -t nat -A OUTPUT -d 169.254.170.2 -p tcp -m tcp --dport 80 -j REDIRECT --to-ports 51679` and `export TEST_TASK_IAM_ROLE_NET_HOST=true`

+#### Additional setup for EXECUTION roles
+In order to run ExecutionRole functional tests, the following environment variable needs to be set:
+`TEST_EXECUTION_ROLE`: true, whether to run the test `TestExecutionRole`.
+`ECS_FTS_EXECUTIONROLE_ECR_IMAGE`: container image from ECR, the container image used for this test, which should output `hello world`.

 ### Windows

 Before running these tests, you should build the ECS agent (as `agent.exe`) and